Advantages & Disadvantages of Integral Blinds

 Q6.
 Can I customize integral blinds?

 Yes.
-At Tejjsons, you can choose control types (manual, magnetic, motorised), frame finishes, and glazing styles.
+At Tejjsons, you can choose from various control types (manual, magnetic, motorized), frame finishes, and glazing styles.

 Q7.
 Do integral blinds help with insulation?